 Vietnam Fine Arts Museum stores a great number of historic and contemporary artworks, archaeological and historical materials, and objects important to the history and nation of Vietnam.
 The museum is very close to the Temple of Confucianism, so it’s convenient for you to pay a visit.

 Opening hours: 8:00-16:30, closed on Monday and Friday

-To deliver a full perspective of Vietnam war history, the government established the museum in 1956 and till now, it still holds the title of the first military museum of Vietnam ever.
+To deliver a full perspective of Vietnam war history, the government established the museum in 1956 and until now, it still holds the title of the first military museum of Vietnam ever.
 There are more than 16,000 items displayed of which two are national treasures – a MiG21 aircraft and a T54B tank.
-In the backyard there stands the famous Vietnam flagpole, built under Nguyen Dynasty in 19th century, now open for visit.
+In the backyard, there stands the famous Vietnam flagpole, built under the Nguyen Dynasty in the 19th century, now open for a visit.
 The history of Vietnam is displayed following the lapse of time, starting from the very first resistance against the Chinese invaders to the last day of the Vietnam war in spring 1975 and beyond.
 You can expect to have adequate and well-explained stories from the Vietnam side as well as the insight into the sufferings of the people in wartime.